OpenFn/governance/README.md

 Committer is required for review.

 Committers should elevate significant or controversial modifications to the TAB for discussion.
-The TAB should seek to achieve consensus on the question and offer its recommendation.
+The OSSC should seek to achieve consensus on the question and offer its recommendation.

-As Get ODK Inc. has commit access and controls the release process for all tools, it effectively has final say on any code changes.
+As OFG has commit access and controls the release process for all tools, it effectively has final say on any code changes.
 The above procedures are designed to foster a collaborative, community-oriented process, and should be followed in most cases.

 ## Roadmap

 A "project roadmap" is the plan of upcoming changes to a project's code.
-In ODK projects, the Get ODK Inc. and the TAB collaborate to set the roadmap.
+In integration toolkit projects, OFG and the OSSC collaborate to set the roadmap.
 Suitability of items for the roadmap is determined by community need and the availability of resources to support development.